-Ben Woodburn became the youngest goalscorer in Liverpool Football Club’s history when he struck against Leeds United in an EFL Cup quarter-final tie on November 29, 2016.
+Ben Woodburn became the youngest goalscorer in Liverpool Football Club’s history when he struck against Leeds United in a League Cup quarter-final tie on November 29, 2016.

-On only his second appearance for the senior side, the forward came off the substitutes’ bench in the second-half of the Anfield fixture – and was on the pitch just 14 minutes before striking.
+In just his second appearance for the senior side, the forward came off the substitutes’ bench in the second half of the Anfield fixture – and was on the pitch for 14 minutes before striking.

 In doing so at the age of just 17 years, one month and 14 days, Woodburn broke Michael Owen’s 19-year record in becoming the youngest scorer in the Reds’ history.